 Receiving payment for involvement is likely to have implications if you are currently employed, unemployed, receiving state benefits or retired.
-It may also have implications if you are liable for income tax and National Insurance, receiving a pension, pension credits or tax credits.
+It may also have implications if you are liable Guide to co-production for lived experience experts for income tax and National Insurance, receiving a pension, pension credits or tax credits.